-Our 'B' course is led by Ambrose Burne, who introduces the student to the basic operations with some set pieces; then it becomes more design-based and experimental, with an exploration of the student's own ideas developed with Ambrose's help.
+Our 'B' course is led by Ambrose Burne, who introduces his students to the basic operations with some set pieces; then it becomes more design-based and experimental, with an exploration of the students' own ideas developed with Ambrose's help.
 It’s a good idea - but not compulsory - to think about what you might want to make in advance, in very general terms – don’t be too ambitious - entrance gates really aren't a possibility!

 The assistant tutor is Eamonn Kenward.

-The course is suitable for absolute beginners, male or female, from the age of about 14 upwards; or for people with some basic experience looking to develop their design and forging skills.
+The course is suitable for absolute beginners, male or female, from the age of 11 upwards (11 - 14-year-olds must be accompanied by an adult family member also booked on the course); or for people with some basic experience looking to develop their design and forging skills.